bradendubois/arch-setup/README.md

 - Preferred `pacman` wrapper
   - `$pacWrapper`
-  - This is the preferred wrapper for pacman as it can be run without root.
+  - This is the preferred wrapper for pacman to access the AUR.
 If the user wanted to simply use `pacman`, setting this *to* `pacman` would likely work.
   - **Default**: `pacWrapper`=pacaur

 - Preferred color for formatting text